josephsalmon/OrganizationFiles/README.md

 ## Inkscape
-In section [inkscape](inkscape/README.md), I am giving some insights on why **inkscape** is an incredible tool to master for a PhD student or a modern researcher.
+In the [Inkscape](inkscape/README.md) section, I am giving some insights on why **Inkscape** is an incredible tool to master for a PhD student or a modern researcher.

 ## Advice (mostly) for PhD students